Skip to main content

 Validation runs automatically when you attempt to activate an automation.
 It also runs continuously in the background during flow building — issues detected during building are surfaced as inline node highlights without blocking the canvas.
 The formal validation gate only applies at the moment of activation.
 A flow can be saved in any incomplete state as a draft — validation does not prevent saving.
 It only prevents the transition from inactive to active.

-GuardResult — Evaluates structural and compliance conditions that must pass for the flow to be activatable.
-These are blocking checks — a flow with any GuardResult failure cannot be activated until the issue is resolved.
-PlanningResult — Evaluates the flow’s logical completeness and optimization quality.
-Some PlanningResult checks are blocking; others are advisory.
-An advisory result surfaces a recommendation without preventing activation.
+Blocking checks — Structural and compliance conditions that must pass for the flow to be activatable.
+A flow with any blocking failure cannot be activated until the issue is resolved.
+Advisory checks — Logical completeness and optimization quality checks.
+Advisory results surface recommendations without preventing activation.
+A flow with unresolved advisory suggestions can still be activated.

 Validation checks

-Check: Every Action Node in the flow must reference a template with APPROVED status.Evaluator: GuardResult — blockingWhat is checked: Galantis inspects every Action Node’s template assignment and verifies the current status of each referenced template via has_unapproved_template.
+Check: Every Action Node in the flow must reference a template with APPROVED status.Type: BlockingWhat is checked: Galantis inspects every Action Node’s template assignment and verifies the current status of each referenced template.
 If any Action Node references a template in DRAFT, PENDING_APPROVAL, or REJECTED status, the flow fails this check.Why it blocks: WhatsApp does not accept message sends using unapproved templates.
 Activating a flow with an unapproved template would result in every customer who reaches that Action Node receiving a failed message send — the flow would appear active but would not function.How to resolve:

 • Open Templates and check the status of the template assigned to the flagged Action Node